Here is our list of fun office games to play at work with employees.

 The good part of the Statue Challenge is that the game functions as a great entertainer and stress reliever for employees while working.
 Also, this game will help employees improve their observation skills.

-Office Typing Race is an intriguing game you can play in the office.
+Office Typing Race is one of the top team games for office workers.
 You will only need keyboards and maybe a board to write on.
 To play:

 - Gather the interested participants in the office with their keyboards

 - Then display the words for participants to type within a set time

 - Once the time is up, all participants will stop typing